 A 2016 study showed that calendula might even increase the amount of collagen in wounds as they heal [source], which may lessen the appearance of scars.

-While scientific studies are slim, anecdotal evidence suggests that calendula may help reduce acne breakouts, thanks to its antimicrobial and antibacterial properties [source].
+While scientific studies are slim, anecdotal evidence suggests that calendula may help reduce acne breakouts thanks to its antimicrobial and antibacterial properties [source].

-How To Make Calendula Oil
+How to Make Calendula Oil

-You can easily grow your own calendula and dry its petals for infusing or purchase some already dried online.
-Any natural oil, such as almond or coconut, will work for this recipe, but I recommend olive or grapeseed oil.
-You can also use jojoba oil, which mimics the oils our bodies naturally produce [source] and so maintains the skin’s healthiest moisture balance while it hydrates and softens.
+- Olive oil — Any natural oil, such as almond or coconut, will work for this recipe, but I recommend olive or grapeseed oil.
+You can also use jojoba oil, which mimics the oils our bodies naturally produce [source] and so maintains the skin's healthiest moisture balance while it hydrates and softens.

 Instructions